Heavybullets8/TT-Migration/README.md

 # Migration Script for TrueNAS SCALE
 This script is designed to migrate most applications on TrueNAS SCALE.
 Occasionally, breaking changes occur which make updates impossible.
 This script may help overcome such issues by facilitating safe and effective migration of applications.
+Works with PVC's, CNPG Databases, both, or neither.

 <br>